Welcome to today's edition of the Rush 24-7 podcast.

 It didn't matter, and it never was going to matter, public opinion on this issue.

-Which you might say, well, so what well, it means that politicians have now reached the point where they don't think they even have to secure public opinion to win elections.
+Well, it means that politicians have now reached the point where they don't think they even have to secure public opinion to win elections.

 Or maybe I could state it a better way.

-If they are elected, then everything that was said in the campaign pretty much out the window.
+And then if they are elected, then everything that was said in the campaign pretty much out the window.

 And whatever public opinion is on immigration, pick one, folks.

-This country, poll after poll, majority never ever supported Obamacare.
+This country, poll after poll, majority never, ever supported Obamacare.

-Majority never even close to a majority on the Iranian nuclear deal.
+Majority, never even close to a majority on the Iranian nuclear deal.

-Never ever a majority.
+Never, ever a majority.

 I mean, active majorities opposed to amnesty, and yet look what's happening.